MAYZGitHub/mayz-protocol-contracts/docs/REINDEXING-DEEP-NEW.md

 When a user deposits or withdraws:

-- They are not moving "UI" directly.
+- They are not moving "IU" directly.
 - Instead, they are depositing or withdrawing the **full token composition** of one or more UIs.

 So, for any operation to be valid: